Visitors intending to reach the official website should click HERE

 Hours

-Comfortable seating, family room, snack bar, computers, video games, books, magazines, TV, refreshments, electrical outlets for devices, fax, printers, air conditioning, baby care facilities, children's entertainment area, luggage storage.
-Internet access and telephones are available free of charge.
-This lounge is praised for being a comfortable space for military personnel and their families.
+Comfortable seating, family room, snack bar, computers, video games, books, magazines, TV, refreshments, power outlets, fax, printers, air conditioning, baby care facilities, children’s entertainment area, luggage storage.
+Internet access and phones are available free of charge.
+This lounge is praised as a comfortable space for military personnel and their families.

 Access